waggle-sensor/sensors/v4.1/README.md

 Moreover, all conversion equations that were implemented in firmware version 2 and 3 are moved to decoder part (pywaggle).
 So all the data sent from this firmware are byte values as they are collected from a sensor directly.

-Initialization, configuration, read, and write functions for sensors, which have sensor id are defined in Sensor*.ino files with regard to its sensor id, and for sensors just added on the metsense board can use call functions in Bus*.ino.
+Initialization, configuration, enable, disable, read, and write functions for sensors, which have sensor id, are defined in Sensor*.ino files with regard to its sensor id, and for sensors just added on the metsense board can use call functions in Bus*.ino.
 Bus*.ino is related to bus type and address or pin number of the sensor.

 ### Flashing firmware
 Platformio is used to complie and flash the firmware to coresense boards.